Skip to Content

 If you’re a keen hiker and on a tight budget while in Rio, go for it!
 But if hiking isn’t your thing, then we’d recommend taking the cog train instead.

-Related read: Brazil is also home to some of the best hikes in South America – like the Two Brothers Hike in Rio!
+Related Read: Brazil is also home to some of the best hikes in South America – like the Two Brothers Hike in Rio!

-10. Is it safe to hike to Christ de Redeemer?
+10. Is it a safe hike?

 With that being said, there have been growing reports of incidents since we did the hike, so we don’t really recommend this.
 We’re not saying don’t do it, per se, but do be aware of what could happen.